Primary Ionization and Particle Identification with Straw Tube Detectors: Results

-The detector was also studied for its performance using different particles.
-10,000 pions were shot in the different gas mixtures.
+The straw tube detector was also studied for the particle identification using different particles.
+This method of identification of different particles is independent of TR production and has been computed using ionization.
+Hence the $XeCO_{2}$ :: 70:30 gas mixture was selected for particle identification that was observed to show highest primary ionization as per the discussion in the sub-section~\ref{gasProp}.
+10,000 pions were shot in the $XeCO_{2}$ :: 70:30 gas mixture.
 The physics lists chosen for the analysis were, G4HadronElasticPhysicsHP and G4HadronPhysicsFTFP\_BERT\_HP.
-The figure~\ref{fig:Eight} shows the kinetic energy distribution of pions for different gas mixtures.
-The plot shows the peak at 1 GeV which is due to pions shot at the same energy of 1 GeV.
-The pions were further analyzed in the $XeCO_{2}O_{2}$ :: 70:27:3 gas mixture, since it shows maximum ionization.
 The pions ($\pi^{-}$) that decays into muons ($\mu^{-}$) have been identified \cite{straw13}--\cite{straw23} in the gas mixture and has been shown in figure~\ref{fig:Nine}.

-Another particle that was chosen were muons.
-10,000 muons have been shot in the gas mixture $XeCO_{2}O_{2}$ :: 70:27:3 for their identification.
-The physics list for the interactions include G4EmStandardPhysics.
-The figure~\ref{fig:Ten} shows the muons that have been decayed into electrons in the same gas mixture have been identified.
+Another particle that was chosen for particle identification was muons.
+10,000 muons have been shot in the gas mixture $XeCO_{2}$ :: 70:30 for their identification.
+The physics list for the particle interactions was chosen to be G4EmStandardPhysics.
+The figure~\ref{fig:Ten} shows the muons that have been decayed into electrons in the gas mixture.

 The next particle chosen to be identified were kaons.
-10,000 kaons were shot in the geant4 toolkit.
+10,000 kaons were shot in the $XeCO_{2}$ :: 70:30 gas mixture.
 The physics lists were chosen to be same as that of pions.
 The kaons and its decay products have been identified in the detector as shown in figure~\ref{fig:Eleven}.
-Kaon decays into several products as shown in the eq. \eqref{eqtwo}.
-These particles deposited their energies in the straw tube detector that has been shown in figure.
-The kaon decays into $mu^{-}$, $pi^{-}$ mainly, $mu^{-}$ further decays into $e^{-}$ that has been shown in the figure.
+Kaon decays into its several products as shown in the eq. \eqref{eqtwo}.
+These particles deposits their energies in the straw tube detector that has been shown in figure~\ref{fig:Eleven}.
+The kaon decays into $\mu^{-}$ and $\pi^{-}$ mainly, $\mu^{-}$ further decays into $e^{-}$ that has been shown in the figure.

+A summary of physics lists used in all the analysis has been given in table~\ref{table5}.
+In the next section the conclusions have been made.